Prevent tick, what repels ticks on humans

 fever, limb pain, joint pain and inflammation, general exhaustion, a rash, headache, paralysis (especially in the face), circulatory and heart problems, strong pain, dry, aching and thinning skin, etc…

-There is currently no vaccination or a special cure for Lyme disease.
-However, the bacterial infection can be completely healed if antibiotics are used at an early stage.
-If the disease has already developed into a chronic course, the therapy is much more difficult and not always successful.
+The bacterial infection can be completely healed if antibiotics are used at an early stage.
+If the borreliosis has developed into a chronic form, therapy is much more difficult and may not be complete.

 Common symptoms may include:

-lethargy, lack of appetite, nausea, vomiting, neck pain, joint pain, difficulty in moving, sensitivity to light, etc…
+lack of appetite, body pain, difficulty moving, lethargy, nausea, sensitivity to light, etc…

-There is no vaccine against human anaplasmosis.
+There is no vaccination against human anaplasmosis.
 Antibiotics are the only form of treatment.

 This is a parasitic malaria-like disease caused by Babesia, a microscopic parasite that infects red blood cells.
-It’s a rare disease and most infections are asymptomatic with only mild flu-like symptoms.
+The disease is rare and often asymptomatic with only mild flu-like symptoms.
 Only in very rare instances can it be severe and sometimes fatal.
 It is transmitted by the deer tick.
-A major host for the parasite is cattle, the disease is also known as Texas cattle fever.
+The disease is also called Texas Cattle Fever, as cattle are a major host for the parasite.

 These symptoms will include tiredness, lack of appetite, muscle ache, chills, and fever.
 Most patients spontaneously recover.
 Symptomatic patients will be treated with malaria medication like clindamycin and quinine.